EventStore/documentation/docs/server/v5/http-api/appending-events.md

-# Writing Events
+# Appending Events

-You write to a stream over HTTP using a `POST` request to the resource of the stream.
+You append to a stream over HTTP using a `POST` request to the resource of the stream.
 If the stream does not exist then the stream is implicitly created.

 ## EventStoreDB media types